 All petitions must originate with the student's advisor.
-Refer to the college sections of this catalog for college and department requirements.
+Refer to the college sections of this catalog for college and division, school, or department requirements.

 Main Campus Standards Committee.
 This committee advises the Office of the Senior Vice President and Provost regarding undergraduate student petitions that concern university-wide academic requirements.
-These requirements include but are not limited to requirements on the amount of transfer credit, graduation requirements, limits on credit by examination, and requirements for a second baccalaureate degree (see page 83).
+These requirements include but are not limited to requirements on the amount of transfer credit, graduation requirements, limits on credit by examination, and requirements for a second baccalaureate degree (see "Overview of Graduation Requirements").
 To petition for a variance from such university requirements, the normal department, division, school, and college forms and procedures are used.
 Only petitions that have been denied at the college level are forwarded to the Main Campus Standards Committee.